JeremiahGiordani/sparse-ops/docs/performance.md

 # Performance Benchmarks

-## Benchmark MKL
+## Kernel Benchmark

-This section presents the runtime performance of the custom kernel compared to **Intel MKL Sparse GEMM** and **Intel MKL Dense GEMM** under various matrix configurations.
+This section presents the runtime performance of the custom kernel compared to **Intel MKL Sparse GEMM** and **OpenBLAS Dense GEMM** under various matrix configurations.

 Benchmarks were run on:
 - **CPU**: Intel Xeon Gold 6338